carla-simulator/carla/Docs/python_api.md

         - `category1` (_single char_) – Character specifying the category of the first actor.
         - `category2` (_single char_) – Character specifying the category of the second actor.
 - <a name="carla.Client.show_recorder_actors_blocked"></a>**<font color="#7fb800">show_recorder_actors_blocked</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**filename**</font>, <font color="#00a6ed">**min_time**</font>, <font color="#00a6ed">**min_distance**</font>)
-Shows which actors seems blocked by some reason.
+Shows which actors seem blocked by some reason.
 The idea is to calculate which actors are not moving as much as 'min_distance' for a period of 'min_time'.
 By default min_time = 60 seconds (1 min) and min_distance = 100 centimeters (1 m).
     - **Parameters:**
         - `filename` (_str_) – Name of the recorded file to load.
         - `min_time` (_float_) – How many seconds has to be stoped an actor to be considered as blocked.